rclone/rclone/docs/content/rc.md

 Otherwise pass files or dirs in as file=path or dir=path.
-Any parameter key starting with file will forget that file and any starting with dir will forget that dir, eg
+Any parameter key starting with file will forget that file and any starting with dir will forget that dir, e.g.

     rclone rc vfs/forget file=hello file2=goodbye dir=home/junk